python/mypy/mypyc/doc/dev-intro.md

 These workflows would be useful for mypyc contributors.
 We should add them to mypyc developer documentation:

-* How to manually compile and run a module.

 * How to inspect the generated C code.